szilard/talks-main/README.md

 ### Gradient Boosting Machines (GBM/GBDT) / Machine learning benchmarks

 With all the hype about deep learning and “AI”, it is not well publicized that in prediction tasks with structured/tabular data (as in most business applications) gradient boosting machines (GBM) usually achieve better accuracy than neural networks.
-In this talk at the LA West R Meetup I reviewed some of the main GBM implementations such as xgboost, h2o, lightgbm, catboost, Spark MLlib and I discussed their main features and characteristics (such as training speed, memory footprint, scalability to multiple CPU cores and in a distributed setting, prediction speed etc), [video here](https://www.youtube.com/watch?v=HMpI4-LB7UA#t=4m5s).
+In this talk at the LA West R Meetup I reviewed some of the main GBM implementations such as xgboost, h2o, lightgbm, catboost, Spark MLlib and I discussed their main features and characteristics (such as training speed, memory footprint, scalability to multiple CPU cores and in a distributed setting, prediction speed, performance of GPU implementations etc), [video here](https://www.youtube.com/watch?v=HMpI4-LB7UA#t=4m5s).
-Previous versions of this talk on GBMs have been given at several conferences and meetups (2018-2019), and the talk is also based on some other previous talks about benchmarking open source machine learning libraries in general but still with focus on random forests and GBMs (2015-2017, including keynote at R Finance conference in Chicago, May 2017).
+Previous versions of this talk on GBMs have been given at several conferences and meetups (2018-2019, for example PAW, Crunch, Dataworks Summit etc), but the talk is also based on some other previous talks about benchmarking open source machine learning libraries in general (2015-2017, including keynote at R Finance conference in Chicago, May 2017, but also H2O World, PAW, EARL, Domino Data Science Popup, useR! etc).

 ### Machine learning in production / in business applications / best practices